…AND WE’VE GOT A FILM FESTIVAL!!!

 ONCE YOU’VE SETTLED IN AND WANT TO START TO EXPLORE BUT PLEASE CHECK BEFORE GOING TO ANY LISTED EVENTS:

 Dinosaurs: the first ‘must see’ stop.
 These monsters can be found in Crystal Palace park between the National Sports Centre and Thicket Road.
 Designed by Waterhouse Hawkins, who lived at 22 Belvedere Road.
-(Another dinosaur has recently surfaced in the yard in Haynes Lane where the collectables market and part of the food market are….Maybe it was hungry.)
+(Another dinosaur can be found in the yard in Haynes Lane where the collectables market and part of the food market are….Maybe it was hungry.)

 Sphinxes: Top end of the park.
-The sphinxes have just been restored and repainted in what was apparently their original colour – terracotta red.
+The sphinxes have recently been restored and repainted in what was apparently their original colour – terracotta red.
 Look up old friends….

 Friends of Crystal Palace Dinosaurs aim to promote long-term conservation of the dinosaurs and raise funds in support of this aim; encourage research, interpretation, engagement, and access related to the dinosaurs; and work with other stakeholders towards broader aims in Crystal Palace Park